George Robledo

-Jorge "George" Robledo Oliver (14 April 1926 – 1 April 1989) was a Chilean professional footballer.
+George Oliver Robledo (14 April 1926 – 1 April 1989) was a Chilean professional footballer.
 He played as a striker, and is most notable for his time spent with Newcastle United.
 He was the first non-British-registered foreign player to become top scorer in England.

 Background

 Robledo was born in Iquique, Chile to a Chilean father and an English mother.
 He emigrated with his family to Brampton, Yorkshire in 1932, at the age of five, due to the instability in Chile at the time.